krabhis/bla-bla/README.md

+# 🌐 Social Media Platform

-A social media platform to implement following features:
+A social media platform to implement the following features:

-Context based authentication: User and Admin have different dashboards for smooth working.
+- **Context based authentication**: User and Admin have different dashboards for smooth working.

-Post restrictions and community guidelines: Agressive and posts crossing guidelines will be restricted or terminated by admin by manual review.
+- **Post restrictions and community guidelines**: Aggressive and posts crossing guidelines will be restricted or terminated by admin by manual review.

-Community features: Can create groups and communities to share and collaborate in a group.
+- **Community features**: Can create groups and communities to share and collaborate in a group.

-The tech stack includes use of : React, JavaScript, CSS, MongoDB,Node
+---

+## 👨‍💻 Contributors
-Made by Abhishek Kumar and Aimad Sarwar..
+Made by **Abhishek Kumar** and **Aimad Sarwar**

+---

+## ⚡ Setup Guide
-Setup giude to follow soon...
+Setup guide to follow soon...